Basic Education in the Arts

 Theatre and circus arts

-Espoo School of Performing Arts ESKO provides education of theatre and circus art led by professional teachers.
-This is a hobby suitable for all ages.
-The teaching atmosphere is safe and based on good interaction.
-The experience-oriented teaching enhances both social and physical skills.
-The circus theatre developed at ESKO gives children aged 4–10 the basic skills in both art forms.
+Espoo School of Circus and Theatre ESKO provides basic education in circus and theatre arts.
+At ESKO, people learn, innovate and create new things as their unique selves.
+Teaching is led by competent teachers in a safe environment.
+The experience-oriented teaching enhances interaction skills and physical skills.
+The circus theatre teaching developed at ESKO gives children aged 4–11 the basic skills in both art forms.
+Tuition fees range from EUR 190 to EUR 270.

 Architecture